JSH32/Picnic/README.md

 There is no console class, it has been replaced with `logger`.
 The `discord` object is used for most discord detached library methods that do not depend on other data.
 The `args` object is passed in by default to each module and contains info about the command context.

 ### The VM
-The Javascript virtual machine that Picnic uses is only ECMA5.1 compatible as of right now.
-So all ECMA6 features are not supported.
-You can use `require` to require different files in a module.
-The starting path for require is the picnic executable location, it is not relative to the file.
+The Javascript virtual machine that Picnic uses is only ES5.1 compatible by default.
+To allow ES6 to be usable enable `es6` flag in the `config.yaml` file.
+This uses babel to compile your scripts into a readable format.
+This is extremely expiremental and error locations will not reflect the actual place they occur on the script you write.

 ## Roadmap